wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     Section 176(3): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).

+    Section 176(4): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 176(4): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).

-    Section 176(4): amended, on 1 December 1999, by [section 106][502] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 176(4): amended, on 1 December 1999, by [section 106][504] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 177 Search warrant

-*   (1) If an issuing officer (within the meaning of [section 3][503] of the Search and Surveillance Act 2012) is satisfied, on an application made by a constable in the manner provided in [subpart 3][504] of Part 4 of that Act, that there is reasonable ground for believing that---
+*   (1) If an issuing officer (within the meaning of [section 3][505] of the Search and Surveillance Act 2012) is satisfied, on an application made by a constable in the manner provided in [subpart 3][506] of Part 4 of that Act, that there is reasonable ground for believing that---

     *   (a) any liquor is being sold, or exposed or kept for sale, on any premises or conveyance in which that liquor may not lawfully be sold or exposed or kept for sale; or